json-template/JsonTemplate/README.md

 </pre></td></tr>
 </table>

-In the above example, variable `person` refers to an map object.
+In the above example, variable `person` refers to a map object.

 ### Use variables as parameters

 Variables can be also put in the parameters of a value producer.

 When variable used as a single parameter, the parameter type (single, list, or map) is adjusted according to the type of the variable.